chepo92/Rpi_AccessPoint_and_Client/README.md

 # Staus: working
-As April 8 2019 this is working fine with raspbian jessie and stretch
+As April 8 2019 this is working fine with raspbian jessie and stretch.
+Let me know if you have any issue

-# Rpi_AccessPoint_and_Client
+# Raspberry Pi as AccessPoint and Client at the same time!
-Rpi3B configuration to use it as WiFi AP and Client simultaneously on the same onboard adapter of the Pi, this also allows the pi to share its internet conection (as a repeater), you can connect to your RPi without a router nor ethernet, or operate "headless" or "WirelessHead" with the use of VNC server and have access to the desktop with a tablet or phone with VNC connect
+Rpi3B configuration to use it as WiFi AP and Client simultaneously on the same onboard adapter of the Pi, this also allows the pi to share its internet conection (as a repeater), you can connect to your RPi without the need to be conected to a router nor ethernet, and operate "headless" or "WirelessHead" with the use of ssh or VNC server, having access to the desktop with a tablet or phone with VNC connect

 ## Configure WiFi client
 open /etc/wpa_supplicant/wpa_supplicant.conf and set ssid and pass of your router